Commanding a knowledge of all the key blogging terms is essential if you want to grow a profitable blog.

 When spambots flood a blog post with fake comments.

-Something that’s been given for free to a blogger, usually in exchange for a review or shoutout.
+Something that’s been given for free to a blogger, usually in exchange for a review (like my Bluehost reviews compilation, for example) or shoutout on social media.

 71. Cost Per Click